panostsimpos/OptimalInterp/README.md

     \frac{d}{dt} v_t(x_t) = 0 \iff \partial_t v_t(x) + (v_t \cdot \nabla) v_t(x) \equiv 0
 $$
 and the latter equation needs to hold for all $x \in \R^d$, assuming surjectivity of the flow---it is also sometimes referred to as the (inviscid) Burger's equation.
+This allows us to pose the following problem

-Now the main result in the aforementioned workshop paper is that this
+Now the main result in the workkshop paper is that this